MananSuri27/MananSuri27/README.md

 - 👋 Hi, I’m @MananSuri27
-- 👀 I’m interested in fullstack web development
+- 👀 I’m a Computer Engineering Sophomore ate Netaji Subhas University of Technology.
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Deep Learning.
 - 📫 How to reach me: www.linkedin.com/in/manansuri27

 <!---